-Applications are now closed for the 2018 Next Stage Theatre Festival.
-Please consider applying next year.
+Applications for the 2019 Next Stage Theatre Festival will open in May 2018.
 The 10 selected companies will be notified in July and announced in September.
-Thank you to all who applied.
+For more information, visit our Artist Opportunities page.

 Perks of Next Stage Theatre Festival

 - Artistic VIPs (including programmers) will be invited to attend the Festival to see artists’ work.

 - A fun, community-filled festival experience during the winter months.

 The Next Stage Theatre Festival was created to give promising Fringe artists development opportunities beyond the summer festival, supporting the evolution of their work and helping them reach broader audiences.
 The Fringe helps Next Stage artists deal with the challenges of mounting an independent production by offering financial, production, marketing, and technical support.
 We welcome proposals from emerging and mid-career artists.

 Interested in applying in the future?
 A few things to note ….

 - The playwright, primary contact or company must have participated in a CAFF festival, though they are not required to apply with a prior Fringe production.